baden03/annual-archive/readme.txt

 1. Sidebar Widget - Alpha Archives

 == Changelog ==
+= 1.5.4 =
+* showcount renamed to show_post_count
+* added missing select_text field from widget
+* added notice about new features in pro version

 = 1.5.3 =
 * changed the default archive type from monthly to yearly
 * cleaned up plugin options page